-Time to let go of the outdated computer, VHS player and pre-flat screen TV you haven’t used in more than a decade?
-You can bring up to ten household electronics at one time to the Transfer Station for recycling at no charge.
+Time to let go of the outdated computer, broken desktop printer and pre-flat screen TV you haven’t used in years?
+You can bring up to seven household electronics per visit to the Transfer Station at no cost.

 Electronics Recycling at a Glance